SMousavi7/smart-home-knx-thingsboard/README.md

 The Gateway and its Python dependencies will be installed inside the virtual environment.

+---

 ## 7. Apply the Custom KNX Uplink Converter

-This step is **required** for reproducing the implementation used in this project.
+**This step is required to reproduce the implementation used in this project.**

-The repository contains our modified KNX uplink converter at:
+The modified converter is provided at:

 ```text
 gateway/patches/knx_uplink_converter.py
 ```

-After installing ThingsBoard IoT Gateway, replace the installed:
+After installing the ThingsBoard IoT Gateway, locate its installed KNX converter:

 ```text
 thingsboard_gateway/connectors/knx/knx_uplink_converter.py
 ```

-with the provided modified version.

-For example, in the Windows virtual environment used during development, the installed file was located at:
+In the Windows environment used during development, it was located at:

 ```text
 .venv/Lib/site-packages/thingsboard_gateway/connectors/knx/knx_uplink_converter.py